 Postmen and women

-New Zealand’s Finance Minister, Grant Robertson, remarked several years ago in respect of the Future of Work that "40% of jobs in the Australian economy will not exist in 10-15 years’ time.
+New Zealand Member of Parliament and Chairman of the Future of Work Commission, Grant Robertson says " A recent study says that 40% of jobs in the Australian economy will not exist in 10-15 years time.
 This represents a major shift in the nature and experience of work for many people.
 This will be a massive challenge to ensure people have the opportunity to re-train, gain the new skills that the economy needs and give them income security.
-It also represents an enormous opportunity for people to use the new technologies, globalized world and flexible work practices to create fulfilling and prosperous work.
+It also represents enormous opportunity for people to use the new technologies, globalised world and flexible work practices to create fulfilling and prosperous work.
 Many people dream of being their own boss, work on social entrepreneurship and building work around their family lives.
-This is the future of work if we invest in technology, income security, education and training and sustainability.”
+This is the future of work if we invest in technology, income security, education and training and sustainability."

 Bot lobbyist: A bot lobbyist will be able to take charge of a virtual army of real (and not-so-real) social media accounts to support a client’s PR and marketing campaigns.